juicyj201/StockProgramProject21/readme.txt

  4. Updates and Releases
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-REPOSITORY LINK AND DOWNLOAD LINKS

-You can find the program releases and updates on github, ***link***.
+You can find the program releases and updates on github, https://github.com/juicyj201/StockProgramProject21.git.
 If you find any bugs with the program, please feel free to let us know.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------